Important Notices For This Site

 Elevation: 1303 ft.

 Lake Shenandoah is known locally for the spectacular waterfowl it can attract during migration and in winter.
 However, the rich diversity of resident birds makes a visit worthwhile any time of year.
-There is an easily followed trail in place that hugs the edge of the lake, providing easy access to the entire area.
+A trail hugs the perimeter of the lake, providing easy access to the entire area (a small portion crosses private property).
 Species to look for during the spring and summer include green and great blue herons, black-crowned night-heron, mallard, wood and ruddy duck, and belted kingfisher.
 The scrubby bushes and vines, around the lake are good places to search for indigo bunting, gray catbird and song sparrow, while fish crow may appear anywhere along the bank.
 Barn swallow and tree swallow nest nearby and hunt over the lake.
 Also, be on the lookout for red-tailed and -shouldered hawk overhead.
 In addition to birds, the lake provides habitat for several species of dragonflies, including eastern amberwing, widow skimmer, common whitetail, and common green darner, as well as an abundance of painted turtles.
 Various butterflies species found in the maintained pollinator gardens around the lake include eastern tiger, spicebush, pipevine, and red-spotted purple swallowtail, silver-spotted skipper, monarch, pearl crescent and various duskywings.

 Note: To access the site, a Restore the Wild Membership, Virginia hunting license, freshwater fishing license, boat registration, or an access permit is required.